rutujajain123/Retail-Store-/README.md

 - Pagination buttons disabled at boundaries
 - Page reset to 1 when any filter, search, or sort changes

-## Edge Case Handling
+## Edge Case Handling:

-✅ **No Search Results** - Empty state message displayed: "No results.
+**No Search Results** - Empty state message displayed: "No results.
 Adjust search or filters."
-✅ **Conflicting Filters** - Multiple filters apply with AND logic, returns empty set if no matches ✅ **Invalid Numeric Ranges** - Age ranges predefined, date validation in picker ✅ **Large Filter Combinations** - All filter combinations supported through dynamic SQL ✅ **Missing Optional Fields** - Fallback values (0, "N/A", "") for missing data ✅ **Empty Datasets** - Graceful handling with empty state messages in tables
+**Conflicting Filters** - Multiple filters apply with AND logic, returns empty set if no matches **Invalid Numeric Ranges** - Age ranges predefined, date validation in picker **Large Filter Combinations** - All filter combinations supported through dynamic SQL **Missing Optional Fields** - Fallback values (0, "N/A", "") for missing data **Empty Datasets** - Graceful handling with empty state messages in tables

 ## Additional Features Implemented